 The Workplace Charging Scheme (WCS) helps with initial costs to purchase and install EV charging points.

 It is available to qualifying businesses, charities and public sector organisations who can apply for vouchers of up to 75% of the costs up to £500 per charging point, up to a maximum of 20 across all sites.
 This is up from £300 set two years ago.

 Franchisees are eligible, with maximum of 10 from each franchise that can apply.

-The OLEV Grant Application must be made online and following eligibility checks a unique identification voucher code is issued by email, to give to an OLEV-authorised WCS installer and it is valid for four months.
+The OZEV Grant Application must be made online and following eligibility checks a unique identification voucher code is issued by email, to give to an OZEV-authorised WCS installer and it is valid for four months.

 Following installation, the authorised installer claims the grant on the applicant’s behalf via the online installer portal.

 - Grant level confirmed, up to 75% of the costs capped at £500

 - Installer receives grant

 In all cases, those seeking a grant will need to use an approved installer.

 SaveMoneyCutCarbon has been approved by OZEV (under the company name Intelligent Resource) and the team is ready to help with choosing the right charging point models as well as the grant application process.